FoamScience/OpenFOAMDocsWebpages/content/en/blog/discussions/002-manage-meshfreefoam-dependencies/index.md

 ## Dependency management workflow

-The workflow to manage my dependencies revolves around the following concepts:
+The workflow to manage my dependencies revolves around the following concepts and ideas:
-- Have a central repository for all dependencies in case I change stuff in their code.
+- I need a way to significantly customize OpenFOAM libs while keeping the ability to pull updates from upstream repo.
-- Include that repo as a submodule/subtree in the main project.
+- Keep the full git history for each file I use from the upstream repo.
-- Customizing the dependency code should be as streamlined as possible, without losing the ability to pull changes from upstream repos.
+- Switching dependency libs should be easy.
+A few conflicts are fine, but no significant code refactoring should be necessary.

 ### How to make OpenFOAM libs available as dependencies

 There are scripts to automatize this process, but I will explain the most important steps here:

-We start by cloning the project, filtering the paths we need, then tagging the state as `original` (You'll need [git-filter-repo](https://github.com/newren/git-filter-repo/) for this).
+We start by cloning the OpenFOAM project, filtering the paths we need (You'll need [git-filter-repo](https://github.com/newren/git-filter-repo/) for this).
 ```bash
 git clone https://develop.openfoam.com/Development/openfoam /tmp/openfoam-scratch
 cd /tmp/openfoam-scratch